Families of Berkovich spaces: Quasi-smoothness: definition and first properties

-Now let us come to assertion ii).
-If~$(h_1,\ldots, h_t)$ is a a generating family of~$I$, applying i) to it yields the inequality~$n-r\geq n-t$, that is,~$t\geq r$, as required.

-Let~$x\in X$.
-Being an affinoid domain of~$\Aff^{n, \rm an}_{\hres(x)}$, the fiber~$V_x$ is normal and purely~$n$-dimensional.
-As the ideal of~$Y_x$ in~$V_x$ is generated by~$r$ functions, it follows from the {\em Hauptidealsatz} that the Krull codimension of any irreducible component of~$Y_x$ in~$V_x$ is at most~$r$.
-Therefore, the dimension of such a component is at least~$n-r$, and it follows that~$\dim z (Y\to X)\geq n-r$ for every~$z\in Y$.
+Now let us come to assertion (2).
+If~$(h_1,\ldots, h_t)$ is a a generating family of~$I$, applying (1) to it yields the inequality~$n-r\geq n-t$; \ie, $t\geq r$, as required.
+Let~$x$ be a point of $X$.
+Being an affinoid domain of~$\A^{n, \rm an}_{\hr x}$, the fiber~$V_x$ is purely~$n$-dimensional.
+As the ideal of~$Y_x$ in~$V_x$ is generated by~$r$ functions, it follows from the {\em Hauptidealsatz} applied on the noetherian scheme $(V_x)\al$ that the Krull codimension of any irreducible component of~$Y_x$ in~$V_x$ is at most~$r$.
+Therefore, the dimension of such a component is at least~$n-r$, and it follows that~$\dim_z (Y\to X)\geq n-r$ for every~$z\in Y$.